 How to entice your dog to take in water

-Can you think of any other ways of enticing Fido to drink more water?
+How do you ensure your dog drinks enough water?
 We’d love to hear about them in the comment box at the bottom of the post!